U.S. Route 13 in North Carolina

-U.S. Route 13 (US 13) is a U.S. Highway running from Eastover, North Carolina to Morrisville, Pennsylvania.
-In North Carolina runs along a northeast–southwest alignment for 189.1 mi connecting the cities of Fayetteville, Goldsboro, Greenville, Williamston, and Ahoskie.
+U.S. Route 13 (US 13) is a United States Numbered Highway running from Eastover, North Carolina to Morrisville, Pennsylvania.
+In North Carolina, it runs along a northeast–southwest alignment for 189.1 mi connecting the cities of Fayetteville, Goldsboro, Greenville, Williamston, and Ahoskie.
 The southern terminus is located at Interstate 95 (I-95) and I-295 near Eastover.
-From the terminus, US 13 travels along a northeastern-southwestern alignment through Newton Grove to US 117 in Mar-Mac.
+From the terminus, US 13 travels along a northeastern–southwestern alignment through Newton Grove to US 117 in Mar-Mac.
 US 13 runs concurrently along US 117 north to Goldsboro, where it also shares a brief concurrency with US 70.
 The highway continues northeastward to Greenville and then turns to the north until reaching US 64 near Bethel.
 US 13 and US 64 run concurrently to the east until Williamston where US 13 diverges to the north, concurrent with US 17.
 In Windsor, US 13 diverges from US 17 and runs northward through Ahoskie.
-US 13 turns to the northeast near Winton and continues in that direction until reaching the Virginia state line near Gates, North Carolina.
+US 13 turns to the northeast near Winton and continues in that direction until reaching the Virginia state line near Gates.

-In the 1925 plan for the United States Numbered Highway System, US 13 was to enter North Carolina south of Norfolk, Virginia and continue southward to Wilmington, North Carolina.
+In the 1925 plan for the U.S. Numbered Highway System, US 13 was to enter North Carolina south of Norfolk, Virginia, and continue southward to Wilmington.
 However, the finalized 1926 plan moved the southern terminus of US 13 to Norfolk while US 17 was assigned the corridor to Wilmington.
 In 1952, US 13 was extended south of Norfolk to Windsor, entering North Carolina at its modern-day location.
 US 13 was extended south to US 70 and US 117 in Goldsboro in 1957 and to I-95 near Eastover in 1963.
-Since 1963, US 13 has undergone some minor realignments and widening along its route but the corridor has remained the same.
+Since 1963, US 13 has undergone some minor realignments and widening along its route, but the corridor has remained the same.

 Route description

 Interstate 95 to Newton Grove

-US 13 begins at a hybrid interchange incorporating elements of a cloverleaf, a directional-T, and a diamond, consisting of a junction with Interstate 95 (exit 58) and Interstate 295 (Fayetteville Outer Loop) near Fayetteville in Cumberland County.
+US 13 begins at a hybrid interchange incorporating elements of a cloverleaf, a directional T, and a diamond, consisting of a junction with I-95 (exit 58) and I-295 (Fayetteville Outer Loop) near Fayetteville in Cumberland County.
 It quickly reduces its lane count from the four of the I-295 freeway to two lanes with dirt shoulders.
-It bears eastward, passing through sparsely developed forest and farm lands, quickly crossing the county border and entering Sampson County.
+It bears eastward, passing through sparsely developed forest and farmlands and quickly crossing the county border and entering Sampson County.
 The route turns slightly northeast and passes through Spivey's Corner, where the road intersects US 421, otherwise known as Spivey's Corner Highway.

-Nearing Newton Grove, US 13 passes over Interstate 40 with no direct access.
-The route then enters the small town and is interrupted by a large roundabout which brings three routes—itself; North Carolina Highway 50, Raleigh Street west and Mount Olive Drive east; and US 701, Main Street north and Clinton Street south—to a central point in the city.
+Nearing Newton Grove, US 13 passes over I-40 with no direct access.
+The route then enters the small town and is interrupted by a large roundabout which brings three routes—itself, North Carolina Highway 50 (NC 50) along Raleigh Street from the west and Mount Olive Drive from the east, and US 701 along Main Street from the north and Clinton Street from the south—to a central point in the city.